tpm2-software/tpm2-tools/man/tpm2_gettestresult.1.md

 # EXAMPLES

-Get the result of the TPM testing:
+## Get the result of the TPM testing

 ```
 tpm2_gettestresult